drubyte/druniverse/genstall.md

   - `cp --dereference /etc/resolv.conf /mnt/gentoo/etc/`

 # Mounting Filesystems
-- Before we chroot, let's mount our filesystem first do that everything we do from this point will be saved on our new gentoo install.
+- Let's mount our filesystem first do that everything we do from this point will be saved on our new gentoo install.

 > [!TIP]
 > Assuming you have used the Gentoo ISO, simply do `arch-chroot /mnt/gentoo`.